NanKeRen2020/linemode_template_match/README.md

 You can get the object location by recognizing given object template.

-I employ the multi-scale approach to accelerate main computationally intensive part
+I employ the multi-scale approach to accelerate the main computationally intensive part

 of the match procedure.
 To be precise, i reduce the amount of computation of response

-map, can reduce the running time to 1/3 of origial.
-In face, the running time is
+map, which can reduce the running time to 1/3 of origial.
+In fact, the running time is

 ~4ms with 300*200 matching image and 100*90 template image on ubuntu1604